 Interact With Connections When Making Major Life Changes

-Interacting with your network on linked at such a crossroads is the best way to develop a relationship.
-Remember the old saying, a friend in need is a friend indeed; LinkedIn allows you to friend your friendship or companionship at such critical moments to initiate and strengthen a relationship.
+Interacting with your network on Linked In at such a crossroads is the best way to develop a relationship.
+Remember the old saying, a friend in need is a friend indeed; LinkedIn allows you to friend your friend or companion at critical moments to initiate and strengthen a relationship.

 Comment, Share, And Like Their Status

 Connecting and engaging with your prospects is more about what they do and less about what you do.
-Watch out for a status update, posted article, or any company updates and like, share or comment.
+Watch out for a status update, posted article, or company updates, and like, share, or comment.

 Remember, your comment should be proportionate to your relationship.
 You are striving to establish a relationship with the prospect at this stage, so don't reference personal information.